 But just two and a half hours after the game, Angela--an avid Chiefs fan herself--was in the Emergency Department at Saint Luke's North Hospital-Barry Road.

 "She told me she had developed chest pain right after the ending of the Chiefs game, just an aching in her chest that went down her arm.
-She thought maybe it was heartburn, didn't think much of it," Dr. Laura Schmit, a Saint Luke's cardiologist, told the Kansas City Star.
+She thought maybe it was heartburn, didn't think much of it," Dr. Laura Schmidt, a Saint Luke's cardiologist, told the Kansas City Star.

 Angela suffered a SCAD, or spontaneous coronary artery dissection, which is when a tear inside a coronary artery causes a heart attack.
 It's the leading cause of heart attacks in women under 50, and much is still unknown about what causes it.